Ceramic surface replacement – but is it possible minimally-invasively?

 Numerous studies confirm the benefits of minimally invasive hip replacement implantations:

-• Shorter hospital stays (reduction by 2–4 days)
+- Shorter hospital stays (reduction of 2–4 days)

-Conclusion: Minimally invasive procedures have no influence on long-term stability, but significantly improve postoperative quality of life .
+Conclusion: Minimally invasive procedures have no impact on long-term stability, but significantly improve postoperative quality of life .

 5.5 Why hip resurfacing cannot really be implanted minimally invasively